 Any pupils requiring bespoke provision will be supported by class teacher and SENDCO.
 Guidance will be given in how to adapt physical resources at home.
 Teachers will provide parents with bespoke targets to be worked on at home and support through our online messaging service on SeeSaw.

 Children in EYFS will engage with online resources similar to those of other year groups such as White Rose Maths and Oak Academy.
-The individual activities linked to the online videos are of a very practical nature therefore, each child will be given a range of practical resources, such as cubes, whiteboards and playdoh to have make the work accessible to all at home.
+The individual activities linked to the online videos are of a very practical nature, therefore each child will be given a range of practical resources, such as cubes, whiteboards and playdoh to make the work accessible to all at home.
 Phonetically decodable books from our school reading scheme are shared with pupils via Seesaw.
 This is to allow the children to apply the phonics they continue to learn through their daily phonics lessons.
 To keep familiarity with the normal school routine, the children are set 6 Rainbow Challenges every week which cover a wide range of curricular areas.
 These will focus around a weekly theme.

 Remote education for self-isolating pupils